rackerlabs/support-how-to/content/cloud-servers/truncate-and-shrink-log-files-in-sql-server.md

 product_url: cloud-servers
 ---

-This article explains the difference between shrinking and truncating the transaction log in Microsoft&reg; SQL Server&reg;.
+This article describes the difference between shrinking and truncating the transaction log in Microsoft&reg; SQL Server&reg;.
 It outlines the different use scenarios and walks you through how to perform these tasks.

 ### Understand truncating the log